-In addition to a university accreditation from CAAM-HP, Windsor University School of Medicine earns additional approvals from respected agencies and organizations around the world.
+In addition to a university accreditation from CAAM-HP, Windsor Caribbean Medical School earns additional approvals from respected agencies and organizations around the world.

 View our accreditation and recognition page for more information.

 STUDY AT A WELL-DESIGNED MEDICAL SCHOOL PROGRAM THAT OPENS DOORS FOR PRACTICE IN THE U.S, CANADA, U.K AND FOR GLOBAL PRACTICE

 - WUSOM offers an innovative integrated curriculum in a supportive learning environment, enabling its caribbean medical school students to learn the foundations of medicine according to the latest pedagogical curriculum model.

 - WUSOM students benefit from a close-knit community characterized by small class sizes, and attentive and accessible faculty.